-"The ability to learn faster than your competitors may be the only sustainable competitive advantage" - Arie de Geus her "Fierce Conversations".
+"The ability to learn faster than your competitors may be the only sustainable competitive advantage" - Arie de Geus

+Everything starts with a conversation and therefore the quality of that conversation determines everything.
+"The best leaders talk with people not at them" as Susan Scott expressed poignantly in her "Fierce Conversations".
 When 'The Answer' is provided by the leader, minds in the immediate vicinity tend to close and thinking capabilities are paused.
 When we think a solution to a problem is found and a decision is made to run with an action plan based on that solution, we must be sure that there really are no alternatives otherwise greater solutions may be overlooked.
 Only thing lost by facilitating further exploration might be another 10 or 15 minutes and yet this could be the most creative quarter of an hour of an entire career.
-This fascinating line of enquiry is discussed by Peter Senge in the "Fifth Discipline" and it is one of the pillars of great coaching.
+This fascinating line of enquiry is discussed by Peter Senge in the "Fifth Discipline" and it is one of the cornerstones of effective coaching.